|SharpSpring's landing pages come equipped with a comprehensive, robust content editor.

 |Elements are simple text, image, video, and functionality objects that are the building blocks of your landing page.
 They determine what is presented and how the page viewer can interact with the available content.
 Elements are set within blocks or individual layout sections and can be modified as needed.|

-The Edit Content feature allows you to directly edit the content in blocks or layouts, as well as inserted elements.
+Double-clicking into added content allows you to directly edit the content in blocks or layouts, as well as inserted elements.
 When editing content, you can edit entire content blocks or specific content elements on a page.
 Double-clicking allows you to edit both sections and elements.

 You can hide specific content sections from appearing on mobile devices by going into the section properties and using the Hide on Mobile toggle.
 This toggle is unavailable on individual blocks, layouts, or elements.